-In Part One of this series, it was detailed how successive layers of gold flake, black paint, wood etchings, filler and goo were painstakingly scraped and sanded off until bare wood was finally revealed.
+In Part 1 of this series, it was detailed how successive layers of gold flake, black paint, wood etchings, filler and goo were painstakingly scraped and sanded off until bare wood was finally revealed.
 In this episode, we pick up where we left off.

 To begin with, grain filling was done on the back of the neck and headstock, as well as the headstock face; with Elmer's Carpenter's Natural Wood Filler.
 Once excess filler had been sanded off, staining was effected using StewMac ColorTone Liquid Stains thinned with alcohol.
 Vintage Amber (#5030) was used for the back of the neck and headstock; and Cherry Red (#5038) for the headstock face.